FrannDzs/SAAT/README.md

        distribution.
 Both that code and the library itself are written by Eric de Castro Lopo.
-     * Since SAAT must both decode and encode streams, it builds on the work of Simon ElÃ©n who, according to RFSA documentation, was the first to break Rockstar's stream encoding.
+     * Since SAAT must both decode and encode streams, it builds on the work of Simon Elén who, according to RFSA documentation, was the first to break Rockstar's stream encoding.
      * SAAT has modified and supplemented the stream metadata supplied with RFSA; much of this metadata originated with [15]San Andreas